youtube/cobalt_sandbox/CONTRIBUTING.md

 ### What is a CLA?

+I don't think I should have to do this!

 The Contributor License Agreement is necessary mainly because you own the copyright to your changes, even after your contribution becomes part of our codebase, so we need your permission to use and distribute your code.
 We also